Setting up a Syslog Server

 In this example, we're configuring a QOR Engine:

 Most loggers will have a logging level setting.
-Use the value that is recommended by Telos support.
-This will vary by the issue being sought.
+Use the value recommended by Telos support.
+The logging level will vary by the issue being sought.

-Once the log output has been set up in the device under test, you can return to the running syslog server application and you'll see incoming messages from the device.
+Once you setup the log output, return to the running syslog server application and look for incoming messages from the device.
 This example shows data coming in from a Z/IP Stream R/1.

 The controls are pretty intuitive:

-- Use the Display check boxes on the left to filter to a specific logging level
+• Use the Display checkboxes on the left to filter to a specific level of logging

 Finally, the program will run in the background, so if you close it, it will still be active in the Windows system tray: